Blog

 Spending time with patients is a top priority for healthcare professionals.

-Unfortunately, many independent practitioners find themselves spending more time on logistics and less time helping their patients when they open their own practice.
+Unfortunately, many physicians find themselves spending more time on logistics and office work and less time on delivering exceptional patient care when they open their own practice.

 Medical coworking spaces aim to ease this pain point by offering receptionist and administrative services.
 This includes: